 There are many ways to improve your credit score.
 You can open a secured credit card and begin making small purchases and on-time payments.
-You can look into alternate credit scoring methods that include rent and utility payments along with your credit history.
+You can look into alternate credit scoring methods that include reporting your rent and utility payments to the credit bureaus.
 You can keep the credit accounts you currently have, pay off any outstanding debt and watch your score improve as your age of credit increases.

 Or you could become an authorized user on someone else’s credit card.

 When you become an authorized user on another person’s credit card, you’re putting a portion of your credit score into their hands.
 If they use their account responsibly, you could see your credit score go up—but if they miss payments or if the two of you use the card to make purchases they can’t pay off, you might start to see your score go down.

 An authorized user is a person who is able to make purchases on somebody else’s credit account.
 People often add partners and spouses as authorized users on their credit cards, for example, and parents sometimes add their teenage children as authorized users to help teens build a credit history and learn how to use credit responsibly.

 Authorized users receive credit cards that are connected to the primary cardholder’s line of credit, but they are not responsible for paying off the charges they make on those cards.
 The person whose name is on the credit account is fully responsible for all charges made to the card.

 In other words: if you make someone an authorized user on your credit card and they run up a huge debt, you’re the one who’s ultimately responsible for paying off your credit card debt.
 Taking on an authorized user makes you liable for any mistakes made along that way, so choose your authorized users carefully.
 It is always important to establish a reimbursement plan with an authorized user so they can contribute to the charges they make each billing cycle.

 Does being an authorized user affect your credit?

 Being an authorized user can affect your credit in both positive and negative ways—but it can also have no effect on your credit whatsoever.